 Individual Training Program

-An individualized intervention program is established based on the initial evaluation and aimed at achieving specific goals of each client.
-The therapist designs a customized treatment plan, provides training and assistance to parents, and monitors and modifies activities based on the progress..
-Outcomes are largely dependent on a client’s adherence to a specific exercise and home training.
+The therapist designs a customized treatment plan, provides training and assistance to parents during the handling of children by therapist, and monitors and modifies activities based on the progress.
 The sessions are carried out on a weekly and monthly basis.

 Oral Sensory and Motor Unit

-Oral Sensory and Motor Unit offers a comprehensive interdisciplinary service to children with feeding and speech difficulties.
-The team approach provides an extensive approach with in-depth assessments, interventions and recommendations.
-The team comprises of:
+Oral Sensory and Motor Unit offers a comprehensive interdisciplinary service by the Occupational , Physio and Speech Therapists to children with feeding and speech difficulties.
+The team approach provides an extensive service with in-depth assessments, interventions and recommendations.

-Occupational Therapist: Assess the child's feeding skills, motor skills, sensory skills, strength, as well as the behaviour and environmental factors surrounding mealtime.
-Following this, the occupational designs a plan to ensure that the child is reaching their full potential with self-feeding, independence and safety.
+Occupational Therapists in the team assess the child's feeding skills, motor skills, sensory skills, strength, as well as the behaviour and environmental factors surrounding mealtime.
+Following this, the Occupational Therapist designs a plan to ensure that the child is reaching his/her full potential with self-feeding, independence and safety.